abuturabofficial/www/content/post/02-password_managers_and_their_role_in_online_safety_and_security.md

 -   You don&rsquo;t have to remember all the passwords.
 -   Most of them can auto generate highly secure passwords, depending upon your need, you can tweak the password generation with switches to make them highly secure and unguessable.
 -   You can add your family members to your account, so they can inherit your account in the case of any emergency.
--   They save time by auto-filling the password field with your email or username for that site or service.
+-   They save time by autofilling the password field with your email or username for that site or service.
--   Almost every Password Manager offer cross platform solutions, so you can use them whenever you want, like, on Mobile Phone(Android, IOs), OSs(Linux, Windows or Mac) or browsers(Brave, Firefox, Chrome, Edge or Safari)
+-   Almost every Password Manager offer cross-platform solutions, so you can use them whenever you want, like, on Mobile Phone(Android, iOS), OSes(Linux, Windows or Mac) or browsers(Brave, Firefox, Chrome, Edge or Safari)
 -   They protect your identity by giving you choice of password segmentation across different applications or services in case of data breaches.
 -   They have a master password, which acts as a master key to all your information stored in the Password Managers.
 -   Apart from that, to provide extra security to your wallet, they offer 2FA or MFA.